The 10 most innovative robotics companies in 2022

 For introducing a rent-a-robot business model

-In 2021, Pittsburgh-based Seegrid, which makes self-driving tow tractors and pallet trucks used in warehouses, launched its first autonomous lift truck, the Palion Lift AMR, which has a 3,500 pound capacity and navigates programmed routes with input as needed from a human supervisor.
+In 2021, Pittsburgh-based Seegrid, which makes self-driving tow tractors and pallet trucks used in warehouses, launched its first autonomous lift truck, the Palion Lift AMR, which has a 3,500-pound capacity and navigates programmed routes with input as needed from a human supervisor.
 Palion AMRs have driven more than 5 million autonomous miles in customer facilities without a single personnel incident.
 Incorporating AI and a proprietary vision system, Palion AMRs see, understand, and learn about their environments.
 Seegrid also rolled out a new Robots as a Service (RaaS) subscription model, to provide an alternative to traditional lease or purchase programs. customers.

 5. Nuro